helsingborg-stad/helsingborg-io-sls-api/services/forms-api3/README.md

 ## Description

-The Form Serivce is a RESTful API that allows you to create, update, read and delete (not implemented yet) Form templates.
+The Form Service is a RESTful API that allows you to create, update, read and delete (not implemented yet) Form templates.

 ## Requirements

-Read the global requierments for this repo, can be found [here](https://github.com/helsingborg-stad/helsingborg-io-sls-api/blob/dev/README.md)
+Read the global requirements for this repo, can be found [here](https://github.com/helsingborg-stad/helsingborg-io-sls-api/blob/dev/README.md)

 ### AWS API GATEWAY